Crops and grass/Description

 Crop productivity is computed following the same representation of photosynthesis, maintenance and growth respiration as for natural vegetation (see Figure Flowchart Carbon cycle and natural vegetation), but with additional mechanisms for phenological development, allocation of photosynthesis to crop components (leaves, roots, storage organ, mobile pool/stem), and management (Figure Flowchart), which can greatly affect crop productivity and food supply.

 In aggregating plant species to classes, the 12 crops currently implemented in LPJmL (Bondeau et al., 2007; Lapola et al., 2009) represent a broader group of crops, referred to as crop functional types (see Crop types in LPJmL).
-Currently, LPJmL has only a crude representation of managed grasslands and further development will take account of different management systems.
-These changes will be implemented in the IMAGE-LPJmL model as soon as available.
+Grassland management can be represented in various ways including regular moving, grazing with different livestock intensities or rotation grazing (Rolinski et al., 2018).
+The standard setting used in IMAGE 3.2 for pasture is monthly mowing while extensive grasslands are modelled as natural grasslands.

 For the cultivation of bioenergy plants, such as short-rotation tree plantations and switch grass, three additional functional types have been introduced: temperate short-rotation coppice trees (e.g., willow); tropical short-rotation coppice trees (e.g., eucalyptus); and Miscanthus (Beringer et al., 2011).